Upper Division Dance

 By Audition Only

-Our upper-division dance program is designed to develop strong, well-rounded dancers, with an emphasis on discipline, artistry, and career readiness for those who might wish to pursue dance professionally.
+Our upper-division dance program is designed to develop strong, well-rounded dancers, with an emphasis on discipline, artistry, and career readiness for those who might wish to pursue dance professionally or at a collegiate level.
+Regardless of where a student may go after the Conservatory, we aim to provide professional training and tools that will support students in any future endeavors.

 Levels 4 and 5 mark the beginning of our upper-division training and represent a step beyond recreational dance.
 Students at these levels commit to multiple days of training each week, deepening their technique and expanding their performance experience.
 This stage is ideal for dancers ready to take their training more seriously and explore their potential in a more focused environment.